stratumn/agent/packages/agent-js/README.md

 - `create` creates an agent instance.
 - `storeHttpClient` creates an instance to work with stores via HTTP.
 - `fossilizerHttpClient` creates an instance to work with fossilizers via HTTP.
-- `httpServer` creates an HTTP server for an agent.
+- `httpServer` creates an app for the agent
+- `websocketServer`bind websocket connection to app and returns server

 ## Plugins